 Each businesses application portfolio is as unique as your business, so coming up with a standardized canon of best practices is naïve at best.
 What we have learned – working with the thousands of Alert Logic customers who are tackling the layers of issues surrounding this reality – is that the first steps always revolve around awareness.

-- Be aware of the problem at large and the stay abreast of the preferred vectors of attack
+- Be aware of the problem at large and the stay abreast of the preferred attack vectors

-- Be aware of your shared security responsibility if you are deploying web application workloads via a public cloud service provider
+- Be aware of the shared responsibility model when deploying web application workloads via a public cloud service provider

 Easier said in a blog post than done… but alas, awareness is always the first step in any important change.
 From there, your specific decisions to mitigate the risk to your web applications becomes as particular and interesting as your business.